Improve Running Performance - 5 Quick Running Tips Guaranteed to Improve Your Running

 "Hi Dominique,

-I run a mile three times a week.
+I run three miles three times a week.

 In the beginning I ran it faster every time.